Christopher Morel Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Mets pitching staff ranks 21st in MLB.
+- The 8.6 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in MLB.

-- The Mets' 4.68 team ERA ranks 24th across all MLB pitching staffs.
+- The Mets' 4.70 team ERA ranks 24th among all league pitching staffs.

-- The Mets rank 25th in baseball in home runs surrendered (65 total, 1.4 per game).
+- Mets pitchers combine to give up 68 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- The righty last appeared on Wednesday against the Tampa Bay Rays, when he tossed six innings, allowing one earned run while giving up three hits.
+- In his last time out on Wednesday, the righty threw six innings against the Tampa Bay Rays, giving up one earned run while surrendering three hits.

-- The 30-year-old has a 3.77 ERA and 11.5 strikeouts per nine innings across eight games this season, while giving up a batting average of .224 to opposing hitters.
+- The 30-year-old has a 3.77 ERA and 11.5 strikeouts per nine innings across eight games this season, while giving up a batting average of .224 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.